kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/JATOS-on-a-server.md

 [More here](Configure-JATOS-on-a-Server.html#user-session-configuration).

-### 9. [Optional] Auto-start JATOS
+### 9. [Optional] Auto-start JATOS via systemd

-It's nice to have JATOS starts automatically after a start or a reboot of your machine.
-Choose between one of the two possibilities: 1) via a systemd service, or 2) via a init.d script.
+It's nice to have JATOS start automatically after a start or a reboot of your machine.

-#### 1) Via systemd service

-Create a systemd service file for JATOS
+Create a systemd service file for JATOS.
+E.g. with vim:

 ```shell
 vim /etc/systemd/system/jatos.service
 ```

-and put the following text inside.
+and put the following text inside (but change the JATOS path and the user under which you want to start JATOS):

 ```shell
 [Unit]
 Description=JATOS